-Case report
+<H2>Case report

-A 52-year-old man presented with severe lower limb spasticity, as well as spasticity affecting the wrist and hands, as a complication of C4 incomplete quadriplegia acquired in a motor vehicle accidentin 1991.
-There was severe osteoarthritis in his right hip (Figure 1).
+A fifty-two-year-old man presented with severe lower limb spasticity, as well as spasticity affecting the wrist and hands, as a complication of C4 incomplete quadriplegia acquired in a motor vehicle accidentin 1991.
+There was severe osteoarthritis in his right hip (fig 1).
 The hip joint was functionally fixed in place, in severe hip adduction and flexion.
 The associated pain was an exacerbating factor in his spasticity which contributed to disruptive hip flexion spasms and.
-(Figure 2a).
-His wrist and finger spasticity impacted functional usage.
+(Fig 2a).
+His wrist and finger spasticity affected functional usage.

-He had a 15-year history of repeat BoNT injections at high (600 units every 3 months) doses, exceeding on-label recommendations.
+He had a 15-year history of repeat BoNT injections at high (600 units every three months) doses, exceeding on-label recommendations.
 These were all on the right leg, labeled as (1) Hamstrings 250 units; (2) adductors 200 units; and (3) hip flexors 150 units (all of which are considered off-label muscle groups in the lower extremities).
 Treatment included 80 mg of oral baclofen, administered daily, as well as diazepam and zopiclone for sleep disruptions due to hip flexion spasms.
 Physiotherapy was ineffective in altering the range of motion.
-He experienced recurrent pressure sores in the lower extremities due to shearing and flexion caused by his spasticity and had been recommended for a right Girdlestone excision arthroplasty as a treatment.
+He experienced recurrent pressure sores in the lower extremities because of shearing and flexion caused by his spasticity and had been recommended for a right Girdlestone excision arthroplasty as a treatment.
 There were many disruptions to his independence due to the combination of these factors, including issues with transferring, wheelchair positioning, sleep disturbance, and reduced ability to perform activities of daily living.
 He had plateaued in his response to treatment for several years.
 This case report aims to determine the efficacy of cryoneurolysis as a treatment for pain and spasticity in an SCI patient with severe orthopedic deformity and impaired hand function.
 The anatomy of novel muscles not previously published for cryoneurolysis will be demonstrated.
 Accompanying videos demonstrate the patient's progress and cryoneurolysis technique (See Video 1; Video 2).

-Methods
+<H1>Methods